-DYAZIDE is contraindicated in patients with anuria, acute and chronic renal insufficiency or significant renal impairment.
+DYAZIDE is contraindicated in patients with anuria, acute and chronic renal insufficiency, or significant renal impairment.

 Hypersensitivity to either drug in the preparation or to other sulfonamide-derived drugs is a contraindication.

-DYAZIDE should not be used in patients with preexisting elevated serum potassium.
+DYAZIDE should not be used in patients with pre-existing elevated serum potassium.

 Hyperkalemia: Abnormal elevation of serum potassium levels (greater than or equal to 5.5 mEq/liter) can occur with all potassium-sparing diuretic combinations, including DYAZIDE.
 Hyperkalemia is more likely to occur in patients with renal impairment and diabetes (even without evidence of renal impairment), and in the elderly or severely ill.
-Since uncorrected hyperkalemia may be fatal, serum potassium levels must be monitored at frequent intervals especially in patients first receiving DYAZIDE, when dosages are changed or with any illness that may influence renal function.
+Since uncorrected hyperkalemia may be fatal, serum potassium levels must be monitored at frequent intervals especially in patients first receiving DYAZIDE, when dosages are changed, or with any illness that may influence renal function.

 If hyperkalemia is suspected (warning signs include paresthesias, muscular weakness, fatigue, flaccid paralysis of the extremities, bradycardia, and shock), an electrocardiogram (ECG) should be obtained.
 However, it is important to monitor serum potassium levels because hyperkalemia may not be associated with ECG changes.

 If hyperkalemia is present, DYAZIDE should be discontinued immediately and a thiazide alone should be substituted.
-If the serum potassium exceeds 6.5 mEq/liter more vigorous therapy is required.
+If the serum potassium exceeds 6.5 mEq/L more vigorous therapy is required.
 The clinical situation dictates the procedures to be employed.
 These include the intravenous administration of calcium chloride solution, sodium bicarbonate solution, and/or the oral or parenteral administration of glucose with a rapid-acting insulin preparation.
 Cationic exchange resins such as sodium polystyrene sulfonate may be orally or rectally administered.
 Persistent hyperkalemia may require dialysis.

-The development of hyperkalemia associated with potassium-sparing diuretics is accentuated in the presence of renal impairment (see CONTRAINDICATIONS section).
+The development of hyperkalemia associated with potassium-sparing diuretics is accentuated in the presence of renal impairment (see CONTRAINDICATIONS).
 Patients with mild renal functional impairment should not receive this drug without frequent and continuing monitoring of serum electrolytes.
 Cumulative drug effects may be observed in patients with impaired renal function.
 The renal clearances of hydrochlorothiazide and the pharmacologically active metabolite of triamterene, the sulfate ester of hydroxytriamterene, have been shown to be reduced and the plasma levels increased following administration of DYAZIDE to elderly patients and patients with impaired renal function.

 Hyperkalemia has been reported in diabetic patients with the use of potassium-sparing agents even in the absence of apparent renal impairment.
 Accordingly, serum electrolytes must be frequently monitored if DYAZIDE is used in diabetic patients.